RasaHQ/rasa-demo/data/nlu/nlu.md

 - I want to go to the next step
 - Please take me to the next step
 - Next step please

+## intent:elaboration_explain
+- tell me more
+- could you please explain that
+- can you tell me more
+- please explain that
+- why is that